 After getting back from New Orleans, I have been inspired to revive some of my older recipes from my blog’s archives.
-Here is one recipe that I created back in 2015, with major inspiration by my favorite New Orlean’s Chef, Paul Prudhomme.
+This Cajun-Inspired Blackened Red Snapper is one recipe that I created back in 2015, with major inspiration by my favorite New Orlean’s Chef, Paul Prudhomme.
 One of my most cherished cookbooks on my kitchen shelf is his Chef Paul Prudhomme Louisiana Kitchen.
-It’s jam packed with all of the New Orleans classics and I love flipping through it and getting seriously inspired.
+It’s jam-packed with all of the New Orleans classics and I love flipping through it and getting seriously inspired.
 I just try to simplify and healthify it as much as possible because, well, Paul knew how to use a stick of butter or two.

 Blackened fish is one of my favorite ways to enjoy seafood.
 I love coating fish in big, bold spices and cooking it until they are blackened.
 Served with a wedge of lemon for some added freshness and zing, it’s just fantastic!
 This blackened red snapper recipe will wow your weeknight as it’s so easy to make, but packed with flavor.

-I love serving up this fish dish with this dirty cajun cauliflower rice recipe and either roasted okra, or just a simple side salad!
+I love serving up this Cajun-Inspired Blackened Red Snapper with my dirty cajun cauliflower rice recipe and either roasted okra, or just a simple side salad!

 Blackened Red Snapper